What Car Insurance Do I Need in Massachusetts?

 In order to step outside of the no-fault system and file a third-party insurance claim or lawsuit against the at-fault driver (so that "pain and suffering" and other non-economic losses are on the table) your injuries must meet certain thresholds set by state law (we'll look at the details in the next section).

-It's important to note that Massachusetts' no-fault car insurance system applies to injuries caused by car accidents, but not to vehicle damage claims.
-A claim for damage to (or total loss of) a vehicle can be made against the at-fault driver in Massachusetts, with no limitations.
+No. The Massachusetts' no-fault car insurance system applies to injuries caused by car accidents, but not to vehicle damage claims.
+A claim for damage to (or total loss of) a vehicle can be made against the at-fault driver's liability coverage in Massachusetts, with no limitations.

 Stepping Outside of "No-Fault" in Massachusetts